Advisory Council

 She has given her time to volunteer whenever needed at Elizabeth DeLong USDB.
 She and her husband were also asked to be on a parent panel at an annual family activity the school holds called “Love Our Language”.
 Understanding the benefits to sports, she has also worked with her local Recreation Center to help guide the Rec with bringing interpreters to sports so her kids can play together and have equal access to coaches and teammates. more

-Kiara Guymon Represents a parent of a Deaf Child.
+Kiara Guymon Represents a parent of a deaf child.

 For more information about the USDB Advisory Council, contact Executive Assistant Tamara Flint tamaraf@usdb.org